 Disadvantages of a three-wheel strollerOf course, like almost everything in life, the three-wheel stroller does have a few disadvantages:

 - Three-wheel strollers are often more expensive than their four-wheel counterparts.

 - Three-wheelers can be bulkier and more awkward to store or carry in your car trunk than standard strollers or umbrella strollers.
 Some manufacturers do design their three-wheel strollers with a removable front wheel to give you extra space.
 But, that can be a hassle when you’re in a hurry to get somewhere.

 - Another consideration is weight.
 All-terrain strollers can be pretty heavy when compared with many of the lightweight umbrella strollers that are available.
 And, that could be a problem for new moms who may struggle to lift the stroller into a car without hurting themselves.

+Wrapping it upThe style of stroller that you choose will be greatly influenced by your lifestyle and on where you intend to use the stroller.
 If you want a smooth, stable ride for your child and you only intend to use the stroller for walks around your neighborhood or on trips to the mall, a four-wheel, regular stroller or umbrella stroller could be the right choice for you.
 However, if you plan on taking your youngster for some off-road fun on the beach, in the snow, or along your local nature trail, a three-wheel jogger or all-terrain model might fit the bill best.